 When interviewed, the LCC staff mentioned that they attempted to use the remote public address system for the affected area, but that it was inoperable.
 Futhermore, station signage was not utilized to give passengers visual awareness of what was going on and how the incident would affect them.
 Finding b.13.
+Link SOP 6.14 (Link Control Center PA Announcements) states that "passengers should be advised to exit the station in an emergency situation."
 The LCC controller stated they attempted to make this announcement.
-However, they realized remote use of the public address system was offline due to the SCADA system outage.
+However, staff realized later that remote use of the of the public address system was not available due to the SCADA system outage.

-Finding b.32.
+Finding b.31.
 At the time of the event, they did not provide any visual indication of delays for trains nor approximate the time trains would arrive at stations.
 Many passengers were confused about the status of service.